togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 ## Make writing of tests easier

-Now that we're jiving, we have new things we want to focus on.
-Yes, we still want to red and green, but we now are now starting to see the common patterns within our testing code.
-Once these become clear we can now introduce refactoring of our *test* code.
-So we will be implementing our scenarios but also refactoring our testing code itself (not our application code) as we go.
+Now that we're jiving, we acquire a new focus.
+Yes, we still want to red and green, but we are now starting to see the common patterns within our testing code.
+Once these become clear we can introduce refactoring of our *test* code.
+We will be implementing our scenarios but also refactoring our testing code itself (not our application code) as we go.

 {% gist 0f3cb5bee815e80c984eac80bce469fb %}